 - Category: Search for a Process Category and select it or add a new one.
 See how to add Categories in Data Management.

-- Assigned to: Click on Assigned to field in order to see Comidor Users and Groups.
-You can assign this Issue in as many people or groups as you wish.
-This means that people you will select here, are those who will be responsible upon this process completion.
+- Assigned to: Click on the Assigned to field in order to see Comidor Users and Groups.
+You can assign this Issue to as many people or groups as you wish.
+This means that the people you will select here, are those who will be responsible for this process completion.

 - Select Priority (Low, Normal, High, Top) of the Issue.

 - Then, you should set the scheduling of the Issue.
-Execution details will be filled in the future when the Issue will start.
+Execution details will be filled in after the Issue starts.